-Ayes: Nayes: Abstentions: Absent:
+Ayes: Nayes:

+Abstentions:

+Absent:

+STATE OF MICHIGAN)

-STATE OF MICHIGAN)) ss.
-COUNTY OF OAKLAND)
+COUNTY OF OAKLAND) ss.

-I, the undersigned, the qualified and acting City Clerk of the City of Farmington, Oakland County, Michigan, do certify that the foregoing is a true and complete copy of the Ordinance adopted by the City Council of the City of Farmington at a meeting held on the day of , 2015, the original of which is on file in my office.
+I, the undersigned, the qualified and acting County, Michigan, do certify that the foregoing adopted by the City Council of the City of Farn nington at a meeting held on the day of

 SUSAN K. HALBERSTADT, City Clerk City of Farmington

 Adopted: Published: Effective: